EE Points Scam: How It Works, Warning Signs, and How to Protect Yourself

 Go directly to ee.co.uk — not through any link in the fraudulent message — and change your account password immediately.
 If you cannot access your account because the EE Points scam operator has already changed your password, call EE on 150 immediately and report the account compromise.
 Ask EE to freeze your account and investigate any recent changes or orders placed on your account.

-Report to Action Fraud
+Report to Action Fraud and the NCSC

 Report the EE Points scam to Action Fraud at actionfraud.police.uk or by calling 0300 123 2040.
-Provide as much detail as possible — the content of the message you received, the URL of the fake website, the time and date, and what information you entered.
-Action Fraud uses these reports to build cases against EE Points scam operators and to issue public warnings.
+Provide the message content, the fake URL, the time and date, and what information you entered.
+Also report the phishing site to the National Cyber Security Centre at ncsc.gov.uk — the NCSC works to have fraudulent websites taken down quickly, protecting other EE customers from the same fraud.

-Forward the Scam Text to 7726
+Forward the scam text to 7726

 Forward the EE Points scam text to 7726 to report it to Ofcom and EE’s spam filtering systems.
 This is one of the simplest and most effective ways to help prevent other customers from receiving the same fraudulent message.
+The mobile networks use 7726 reports to identify and block fraudulent sender IDs at scale.

 If you shared personal identity information including your full name, date of birth, and address through the EE Points scam phishing site, monitor your credit report for signs of identity fraud.
 Services like Experian, Equifax, and TransUnion offer credit monitoring that will alert you if a new credit application is made in your name.
 You can also place a Notice of Correction on your credit file to flag that you may have been a victim of identity fraud.